wjc0326/FindHotel/README.md

 ```

 ## Future Updates
-* Implement the links both at the footer in FindHotel app and at the sidebar in anitadmin app
 * Expand the database to make the pages of FindHotel look richer
-* Implement register and logout function
+* Implement booking page where user can view all their bookings and make changes.
+* Complete the links both at the footer in FindHotel app and at the sidebar in anitadmin app
 * Add payment function with [Stripe](https://stripe.com/) and implement cashflow function of anitadmin app
 * Deploy the websites using Heroku